 Inn at the Crossroads

 Host/Owner: Jim and Janet Stern.
 Inn History: Listed on the National Register of Historic Places and as a Virginia historic landmark, the Inn at the Crossroads is surrounded by hundreds of open acres in the foothills of the Blue Ridge Mountains, yet is only 10 minutes from UVA, and 15 minutes from Monticello and the Blue Ridge Parkway.
-The Inn is located next door to Pippin Hill Farm and Vineyard and Loving Cup Organic Vineyard.
-Built by Thomas Jefferson's nephew in 1820 to serve those traveling between the Shenandoah Valley and the barge port at Scottsville.
-It is a charming four story brick building with timber framing and a long front porch.
+The Inn is locatedin Charlottesville's Tasting Triangle, next to Pippin Hill Farm and Vineyard, Loving Cup Organic Vineyard and Albemarle Ciderworks.
+Built by Thomas Jefferson's nephew in 1820 to serve those traveling between the Shenandoah Valley and the barge port at Scottsville, the Inn is a charming four story brick building with timber framing and a long front porch.
 Its simple Federal style is typical of the public houses of that period.
 Once inside, guests are treated to a colonial atmosphere reminiscent of a bygone era.
-A separate cottage, built in 1824, is available for families or those looking for a romantic hideaway.
+A separate cottage built in 1824, is available for families or those looking for a romantic hideaway.
 The Inn is an inspected and approved member of the Bed and Breakfast Association.